IhateCreatingUserNames2/MaiMai/README.md

 https://github.com/undreamai/LLMUnity
 https://github.com/undreamai/RAGSearchUnity

+This code was made to work with MFPS.
+It has PhotonChat Connection.
+You can exclude those parts and use only the "aiResponse" to get the Ai output.

 This project is focused on creating an NPC interaction system in Unity using the **LLMUnity** framework.
 The system allows NPCs to interact with players through AI-driven dialogue, memory management, and context-based responses.

 ## Key Components